ksenthoor/ksenthoor.github.io/docs/programming.md

 permalink: /programming/
 ---

 I have good expertise in C and MATLAB.
 I also have some exposure to programming in C++ and assembly language.

-I am currently interested in learning the basics of Python and the IBM Qiskit.
+I am currently interested to learn programming in Python.